 Dancing With A Hot Skillet

 When the oven was heated I used a skillet-handle hot pad to bring out the hot skillet.
 Now past experience tells me that if cast iron smokes even a tiny almost imperceptible amount, it will set off our smoke alarms.
 Smoke from a toaster?
 Fine.
 Smoke from over-broiled charred veggies?
 No problem.
 Burnt spaghetti?
 Nary a sound.
 But the tiniest bit of smoke from a hot cast-iron skillet?
-Oh man, that smoke alarms will blare!
+Oh man, those smoke alarms will blare!

 So as I held the skillet I inspected it carefully.
 Wait – is that smoke?
 No?
 Maybe!
-Now how awful would it be for me to be tiptoeing around trying to keep from awaking RancherMan and then all the smoke alarms in the house blaring!
+Now how awful would it be for me to be tiptoeing around trying to keep from awaking RancherMan and then have all the smoke alarms in the house blaring!
 Worst.
 Gift.
 Ever!

 I quickly sprinted for the back door and stepped outside holding the hot the skillet.
 Of course by opening the door our security system sent out a loud double beep indicating such. (sigh…) Hopefully it didn’t wake him.

-Now I’m standing outside with a very hot skillet in my hands, the padded skillet handle cover is keeping it from burning me… but just barley.
+Now I’m standing outside with a very hot skillet in my hands, the padded skillet handle cover is keeping it from burning me… but just barely.
 It gets hotter & hotter the longer I hold it.
 If the skillet is this hot, do I dare set it on the grass?
 No, I’ll kill a big square spot in the lawn.
 What about the porch?
-Nuh-uh, a permanent burnt-in grease spot on the colored cement.
+Nuh-uh, a permanent burnt-in grease spot on the color-treated cement.
 Maybe the porch swing?
 Oh no, it’s wood and would forever mark it.
 So I stand there on the back porch shifting the hot skillet from hand-to-hand until I’m positive it’s not smoking.

-Back inside I come, once again opening the door so our security system beeps again.
+Back inside I come, once again opening the door so our security system beeps loudly again.
 (Poor RancherMan will never stay asleep through all of this!)

 Trying To Keep Quiet